 1. I got to record my last show for TV Talk Parenthood until Feb.
 27 with lots of energy with my new good friend and cohost Axel.

-4. I got to destroy another half rack of ribs from Sombra with my in-laws.
+3. I got to destroy another half rack of ribs from Sombra.

 Inconvenience.
 How are you interpreting it?
 Are you groaning or are you asking, “what do you have for me instead?”